edwardwalton2001/CAT_RISK_PROJECT/README.md

 ## Project Overview

-This project analyses a simulated insurance exposure portfolio to identify concentrations of exposure across policies, geographic regions and hazard zones.
-The analysis uses location-level exposure data containing Total Insured Value (TIV), policy information, and hazard characteristics.
-PostgreSQL is used to join, aggregate, and analyse the datasets to identify areas of higher exposure and potential catastrophe risk.
+This project analyses a simulated insurance exposure portfolio to identify concentrations of insured value across policies, geographic regions and hazard zones.
+The analysis uses location-level exposure data containing Total Insured Value (TIV), policy information and hazard characteristics.
+PostgreSQL is used to join, aggregate and analyse the datasets to identify significant exposure concentrations and areas with elevated hazard exposure.

 The project focuses on questions such as: